JohnMcAninley/blog/_posts/2025-05-18-9-bit-uart-pio.md

 ---
-title: Implementing a 9-Bit UART with RP2040 PIO for RS485 Compatibility
+title: Implementing a 9-Bit UART in PIO on the RP2040
 date: 2025-05-18
 layout: post
 author: John McAninley